PJMantoss/pjmantoss.github.io/projects/project-seventeen.md

   <img class="ui image" src="../images/chat1.jpg">
 </div>

-Toss Chat is a chat application build with React JS and Chatkit API.
+Toss Chat is a chat application built with React JS and Chatkit API.
 It's styled with CSS

 You can learn more at the [Toss Chat Website]().
 Github Repo for [Toss Chat](https://github.com/PJMantoss/toss_chat).